 - Enabling Google SSO will be a global change per Instance.
 So, if Google SSO is enabled, all sites will see the button; however, until the username is switched to ther username@domain, they may continue to use the Illuminate log-in page.

-- If you need a special circumstance where an entire site/district in your district/consortium will be a case by case basis, please inform your Implementation Manager and they will contact a developer with specifics.
+- If you need a special circumstance where an entire site/district in your district/consortium will be a case by case basis, please inform your Customer Success Manager and they will contact a developer with specifics.